 The EESC will host an artistic performance entitled "…because I'm a woman?" to mark International Women's Day, on 8 March 2022.
 A short 10-minute video by the talented young Polish artist Patrycja Alenkuć will feature a dance performance complemented by storytelling.

-The EESC is hosting an exhibition by the French photographer Bruno Fert entitled "Refuge: Private worlds in exile".
+The EESC is hosting a photo exhibition entitled "Les cow-boys modernes" by the French photographer Frédéric Stucin.

-The exhibition will be displayed at the EESC from 20 October to 30 November 2020, in connection with the German Presidency of the Council of the EU.
+The online exhibition will run from 15 January to 15 February 2022, in connection with the French Presidency of the Council of the EU.